mcheijink/firefly-iii-ai-categorize/README.md

 ![Step 2](docs/img/pat2.png)
 ![Step 3](docs/img/pat3.png)

-### 2. Get an OpenAI API Key
+### 2. Choose an LLM provider

-The project needs to be configured with your OpenAI account's secret key.
+By default the application uses OpenAI.
+Follow the steps below to obtain an API key if you want to keep using the hosted OpenAI service.

 - Sign up for an account by going to the OpenAI website (https://platform.openai.com)
 - Once an account is created, visit the API keys page at https://platform.openai.com/account/api-keys.